bishnu9798/INFINITY-CODERS-R1-CIH-2.0/STARTUP-GUIDE.md

 You know everything is working when:
 - ✅ Two terminal windows are open and running
-- ✅ http://localhost:5173/ loads the job portal
+- ✅ http://localhost:5173/ loads the freelancer marketplace
 - ✅ You can login without "network error"
 - ✅ Jobs are visible on the dashboard